smthemex/ComfyUI_HunyuanAvatar_Sm/README.md

 # ComfyUI_HunyuanAvatar_Sm
-* [HunyuanVideo-Avatar](https://github.com/Tencent-Hunyuan/HunyuanVideo-Avatar): High-Fidelity Audio-Driven Human Animation for Multiple Characters,try it in comfyUI ,if your VRAM >24G
+* [HunyuanVideo-Avatar](https://github.com/Tencent-Hunyuan/HunyuanVideo-Avatar): High-Fidelity Audio-Driven Human Animation for Multiple Characters,try it in comfyUI ,if your VRAM >12 or 10G

 TIPS:
 -----